Flutter kick: Rotation and stabilisation

+Variation

+Depth

+Maglischo opined that increasing the depth of the kick contributes to propulsion and stabilisation but also increases drag.
+Kicking with a depth of 30 cm produced more propulsion than kicking with a depth of 15 cm, and research suggests that high level competitive swimmers kick at a depth of around 40 cm.

+Foot angle

+Research suggests that a greater pitch angle (angle between the horizontal and the axis of the foot) increases propulsion by allowing the foot to push back on the water more.
+Athletes can increase this angle by improving their plantar flexion flexibility.

+Training

+The flutter kick can be practised with a kickboard.
+Maglischo argues that training the flutter kick using a kickboard may neglect the lateral movements of the kick and hence not improve the rotation and stabilisation aspects.

 Underwater diving

 The flutter kick used with swimfins can be a powerful propulsion technique, and is used by scuba divers and freedivers underwater and at the surface, but there are other finning techniques more appropriate to some underwater environments and some types of fin.
 Divers in a confined environment or where silting may be a problem may use a modified flutter kick or frog kick, done entirely with bent knees, pushing water up and behind the diver to avoid stirring up sediment on the bottom.

 Calisthenics

 The calisthenics version of the flutter kick is often used as an intensive training tool in the military.
 They help to develop the hip flexors, abdominal muscles and leg muscles.
 Flutter kicks are a four-count exercise.
 Starting position is lying flat on the back with the feet and head approximately 6 inches (15 cm) off the ground.
 Hands are under the buttocks to support the lower back.
 Count one: raise the left leg to a 45-degree angle, keeping the right leg stationary.
 Count two: raise the right leg off the ground to a 45-degree angle while, at the same time, moving the left leg to the starting position.
 Counts three and four are repetitions of the same movements.
 Legs must be locked, with toes pointing away from the body.